-Powder bed fusion systems for metal can be divided in two groups.
+Powder bed fusion systems for metal can be divided into two groups.

 Most common are systems using a laser beam as an energy source.